merlinlikethewizard/tchunk/README.md

 Keep in mind loaded chunks will still not allow things like plant growth, I reccomend using the TickTock mod if it's needed

+## Warning

+This is not a very well tested program, and just by the nature of how it's implemented there's always the chance a turtle gets untracked or chunks remain permanently loaded.
+Worked pretty well when I tested it but you never know.
+Use with care!